vnkazna/container_monitor/docs/security-releases.md

 ### Request CVE number

-For exploitable security issues, request a CVE number by [creating an issue in `gitlab-org/cves` project](https://gitlab.com/gitlab-org/cves/-/issues/new).
-Use the assigned CVE number in the [changelog entry](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CHANGELOG.md#security).
+For exploitable security issues, request a CVE number by [creating an issue in `gitlab-org/cves` project](https://gitlab.com/gitlab-org/cves/-/issues/new). **You can do the release before the CVE number is available.** When the CVE number is assigned, add it to the [changelog entry](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CHANGELOG.md#security).

 Example CVE request: https://gitlab.com/gitlab-org/cves/-/issues/21